Preventative and Cleaner for Sand $AU $25

 CONFUSION AMONGST VETS

 Why is there so much confusion amongst the Veterinary Community, regarding the treatment of Colic?
 Why is it that the Vets are really operating on a 'wing and a prayer' when it comes to this treatment?

-If 24/7 supervision exists at your Vet Clinic, there is no better place for the horse to be.
+exists at your Vet Clinic, there is no better place for the horse to

 This is the key to success.
 There is no doubt about that.
 If you can recognize the symptoms, BEFORE rolling, and you take the correct steps, you should save the life of your horse.

-This is the secret to the 100% success rate of cases where we have personally had charge or responsibility.
+secret to the 100% success rate of cases where we have personally had

 Apart from these points and others, there are very few options for treatment in the knowledge base of Vets.
 There should be more.
 They are stuck with the Paraffin Oil theory and not much else.
 Not their fault.
 This is obviously all that comes out of the Colleges.